Several canyon and mountain areas of Salt Lake County are protected watershed areas that supply the Salt Lake area with drinking water.

 To apply, residents must:

-- Submit certification of property ownership to Salt Lake County Animal Services.
+- Submit a completed permit application to Salt Lake County Animal Services.

-- plans for housing your dog in the watershed (the enclosure should be walled or fenced and a minimum of 50 feet from any waterway, but preferably 100 feet away).
+- plans for housing your dog in the watershed (enclosures should be walled or fenced and a minimum of 50 feet from any waterway, but preferably 100 feet away).

 - a proposed method of daily animal waste disposal.